 Smoked paprika brings a pop flavor to any dish.
 “It’s an especially good ingredient for bringing a smoky depth to vegan food, almost like bacon,” shares Linda Shiue, MD, an internal medicine physician and the Director of Culinary Medicine with Kaiser Permanente San Francisco.
 “This is made from capsicums/peppers and contains vitamin A, beta-carotene and other carotenoids.
-As antioxidants, carotenoids prevent cellular damage that can lead to chronic health problems, such as cardiovascular disease and arthritis."
-Learn about more these foods packs with antioxidants.
+As antioxidants, carotenoids prevent cellular damage that can lead to chronic health problems, such as cardiovascular disease and arthritis.”

 Turmeric is a potent anti-inflammatory, similar to pharmaceutical Cox-2 inhibitors like Celebrex, says Dr. Shiue.
 “This is the golden orange spice ingredient that forms the base of curry powders.
 It can help with inflammatory conditions like arthritis and inflammatory bowel disease,” she says.
-Find out if turmeric is really worth all the hype.

 A whole-wheat grain with a nutty taste that has been parboiled and then dried, bulgur can be prepared very quickly just by soaking in boiled water.
 “It can be used any place you’d use rice, and it can also be served cold as a grain salad base,” Dr. Shiue says.
-“Bulgur also a great food for diabetics because bulgur is high in fiber with a very low glycemic index, with little impact on blood sugar, unlike white rice."
-Here are more whole-grain foods that will keep you full longer.
+“Bulgur also a great food for diabetics because bulgur is high in fiber with a very low glycemic index, with little impact on blood sugar, unlike white rice.”

 Have you used cashew cream as an ingredient yet?
 Dr. Shiue calls this food “a genius invention” that involves soaking raw cashews in water, then blending it with water to act as a plant-based substitute for cream or milk.
 “It’s a game-changer, allowing people who are avoiding animal products, dairy, and saturated fats to still enjoy the creamy flavor and texture.
 Like all nuts, cashews are rich in protein, fiber, iron and heart-healthy monounsaturated fat,” she continues.
 Check out these 17 healthy snacks nutritionists always have handy.

 Another favorite ingredient for Dr. Shiue is cumin, which is a good source of fiber and minerals.
 “It has many phytochemicals with antioxidant and possible anti-microbial activity,” she adds.
 It also happens to be one of the spices that’s really good for your eyes.

 Looking for a superfood which can be added to many everyday items without much notice?
 Chia seeds may be your new go-to.
 “Chia seeds can be added to smoothies, sprinkled on oatmeal and yogurt, mixed into baked goods and salad dressings or even making your own chia pudding is a great way to add fiber, healthy fats and protein,” says Caroline J. Cederquist, MD, bariatric doctor and founding physician of bistroMD, a weight-loss meal delivery service.
 “Just one ounce of these tiny seeds houses 10g of fiber and 5g of protein!
 Fiber adds bulk to our digestive movements while also reducing the net carbohydrates of your food, aiding in blood sugar stabilization.”
 Here are more things your doctor wishes you knew about losing weight.

 Edamame or soybeansMaraZe/Shutterstock

 Served as a side dish in their pods, mix these beans into grain salads, stir-fries or even added as a topping to salads.
 Soybeans are a complete, lean source of plant-based protein, suggests Dr. Cederquist.
 “A half cup provides about 9g of protein and 4g of fiber, providing a simple way to add extra power nutrients to your favorite meals.”

-Robin Evans, MD, a board-certified dermatologist in private practice in Stamford, CT, keeps her skin glowing and body well by adding flaxseed to her morning breakfast, often to a bowl of fruit, such as organic berries, papaya, and pomegranate.
+Robin Evans, MD, a board-certified dermatologist in private practice in Stamford, Connecticut, keeps her skin glowing and body well by adding flaxseed to her morning breakfast, often to a bowl of fruit, such as organic berries, papaya, and pomegranate.
 “Flaxseed is rich in omega-3 fats and provides powerful anti-inflammatory and antioxidant benefits, making it one of the superfood seeds everyone should eat.
 It’s great for the gut and helps as a vegetarian and natural way to encourage regular bowel movements as well,” Dr. Evans says.

 Not only does garlic add a distinct and powerful flavor to a dish but also it brings a host of health benefits to the mix as well, says Kyrin Dunston MD, FACOG, an ob-gyn and functional medicine practitioner in Atlanta.
-“For a small caloric expense it contributes a significant amount of vitamins including B, C, selenium and zinc, all of which aid energy production and proper immune system function,” Dr. Dunston says.
+“For a small caloric expense, it contributes a significant amount of vitamins including B, C, selenium and zinc, all of which aid energy production and proper immune system function,” Dr. Dunston says.
 Along with the allium, the compound that gives garlic its distinctive odor, the proven health benefits are myriad and include lowering blood pressure and cholesterol, reduction in cold symptoms, improved bone health, reduction in dementia, and ultimately it may help you live longer.”

 Filled with minerals, protein and soluble fiber, lentils are high in folate, manganese, iron, phosphorous, thiamin, potassium, and vitamin B6, and they’re a source of riboflavin, niacin, pantothenic acid, selenium, copper, magnesium and zinc, says Mimi Guarneri, MD, FACC, ABOIM, President, Academy of Integrative Health & Medicine and Medical Director, Guarneri Integrative Health in California.
 “Lentils are high in protein—important for vegetarians.
 I suggest including quinoa with your lentils to make a ‘complete’ protein equal to that of fish or meat.”
 Also she suggests to release the phytic acid that can inhibit the absorption of minerals, soak them and drain before cooking.